santoshdahale/ollm/README.md

 - Loading layer weights from SSD directly to GPU one by one
 - Offloading KV cache to SSD and loading back directly to GPU, no quantization or PagedAttention
-- Offloading layer weights to RAM if needed
+- Offloading layer weights to CPU if needed
 - Chunked attention with online softmax.
 Full attention matrix is never materialized.
 - Chunked MLP.
 Intermediate upper projection layers may get large, so we chunk MLP as well
 ---